immersive-web/webxr-input-profiles/README.md

 }
 ```

-However, most components will also include one or more `visualResponses` such as the example below.
+In addition, most components will also include the `visualResponses` array property.
+The elements of this array are indices into the file's `visualResponses` array.
+For example:

 ```json
 {